SFU-CMPT-201/.github/profile/README.md

   efficiently, and reliably, using Linux.

 Although this course is known to be a challenging course, it is not designed for an advanced programmer.
-The training that this course aim to provide is to get students out of the beginning stage and move them to an early intermediate stage.
+The training that this course aims to provide is to get students out of the beginning stage and move them to an early intermediate stage.
 Students have to make that jump at some point in their college career.
 This course forces students to make that jump, so they can advance much further with upper-level courses.